MuhsinunC/docuparse/README.md

 ## 7. Data Flow

 1. User uploads PDF via Streamlit UI (Frontend Service).
-2. Frontend Service sends the file data via an HTTP POST request to the Backend API Service.
+2. Frontend Service sends the file data via an HTTP POST request to the Backend API Service's `/api/v1/upload` endpoint.
-3. Backend API Service receives the file, stores it temporarily, and initiates parsing (potentially asynchronously).
+3. Backend API Service (`upload.py`) receives the file, potentially stores it, and returns an identifier (e.g., upload ID or job ID).
-4. Backend API Service calls its internal `parser.py` and `structurer.py` modules.
+4. Frontend Service (or potentially the backend asynchronously) initiates parsing/extraction by calling appropriate backend endpoints (e.g., `/api/v1/parse`, `/api/v1/extract`) using the identifier from the upload step.
-5. Once parsing is complete, the Backend API Service stores or prepares the resulting JSON.
+5. Backend API Service endpoint logic (e.g., in `parse.py` or `extract.py`) handles the request, performs the core processing (potentially calling functions in `app/core` or external APIs), and might return a job ID for polling or send results via webhook.
-6. Frontend Service polls the Backend API Service (or uses another mechanism like WebSockets if implemented) for status updates and the final result.
+6. Frontend Service polls the Backend API Service (e.g., `/api/v1/jobs/{job_id}`) or listens for results (e.g., via WebSockets if implemented, or inferred through status updates).
-7. Backend API Service returns the processing status or the final JSON result.
+7. Backend API Service returns the processing status or the final JSON result via the relevant endpoint (e.g., job status or a dedicated results endpoint).
 8. Frontend Service receives the JSON and displays the extracted content in the Streamlit UI.

 ## 8. Evaluation / Success Metrics

 *   **Functionality:** Successfully parses various test PDFs (simple text, complex layouts, tables).
+API endpoints behave as expected.
 *   **Accuracy:** Extracted text is correct; tables are accurately identified and structured.
 *   **Output Quality:** JSON output is well-formed and accurately represents the extracted content.
 *   **UI/UX:** The Streamlit interface is intuitive and effectively displays results.
-*   **Code Quality:** Code is well-organized, documented, follows Python best practices, and includes easy-to-replicate instructions for setting up the environment (Conda environments via `conda.yml`, Docker containers, etc).
+*   **Code Quality:** Code is well-organized (following the new structure), documented, follows Python best practices, and includes easy-to-replicate instructions for setting up the environment (Conda environments via `conda.yml`, Docker containers, `.env` files).
 *   **Demonstration:** Ability to run the application locally and demonstrate its features effectively.

 ## 9. Potential Future Enhancements